ahadb/cli-starter/README.md

 * run `npm link`
 * start adding commands

-CLI Starter does not use `async` or `await` nor any other deps except one for processing args.
+CLI Starter does not use `async` or `await` nor any other deps except for processing args and chalk.
 That's it, you choose your own path from here.

 ### What You Could Do